ThomNo67/OutlookMonitor/README.md

 The tool is available as 32bit and 64bit version, the bitness need to match the installed Outlook version.
 The tracing-information will be displayed in the tool and can be saved as a file for further analysis.

-**Please note - Aug 2022**
+**Please note - Dec 2022**

-With the latest Beta/Current Channel Preview release, monitoring with an 'Online Mode' profile might fail.
+Monitoring with an 'Online Mode' profile now succeeds.
-No changes will be tracked in the log.
-This is being investigated right now.

 # **How to use this tool (simplified)**